 Disparate Impact: Under EEO law, less favorable effect for one group than for another.
 Disparate impact results when rules applied to all employees have a different and more inhibiting effect on women and minority groups than on the majority.
 For example, nonessential educational requirements for certain jobs can have a disparate impact on minority groups looking for work, as they often have been limited in their access to educational opportunities.

 Disparate Treatment: Inconsistent application of rules and policies to one group of people over another.
 Discrimination may result when rules and policies are applied differently to members of protected classes.
 Disciplining Hispanic and Afro-American employees for tardiness, while ignoring tardiness among other employees, is an example of disparate treatment.
 Such inconsistent application of rules often leads to complaints.

 Equal Employment Opportunity: The goal of laws that make some types of discrimination in employment illegal.
 Equal employment opportunity will become a reality when each U.S. citizen has an equal chance to enjoy the benefits of employment.
 EEO is not a guarantee of employment for anyone.
-Under EEO law, only job related factors can be used to determine if an individual is qualified for a particular job.
+Under EEO law, only job-related factors can be used to determine if an individual is qualified for a particular job.
 Ideally, EEO laws and Affirmative Action programs combine to achieve equal employment opportunities.
 See EEO law, Affirmative Action, and Affirmative Action Plan/Affirmative Employment Plan.